tivac/modular-css/README.md

 ## Why?

 CSS Modules is an amazing idea.
 Unfortunately it is incredibly difficult to get working in our projects right now.
 So to prove out the idea we built `modular-css`.
-In general `modular-css` is a stricter implementation of the most useful parts of the CSS Modules spec.
+In general `modular-css` is a implementation of the most useful parts of the CSS Modules spec.
+It unavoidably deviates in a few places to try and improve end-user consistency.

 <p align="center">
     <a href="https://twitter.com/iamdevloper/status/636455478093029376">